daniel-molina/visualequation/HACKING.md

 *   Transpose subeq backward (SHIFT-TAB): Swap positions of current selection and its position with the mate the right instead, leaving original selection selected and with LDIR.

+Better avoid this key combinations.
+Maybe a desktop has them reserved and they are quite advanced so a user will usually be interested in equivalent key combinations explained below.
-*   Transpose supeq forward (M-TAB): Swap positions of supeq SUP of current selection and the mate to the right of SUP, leaving original selection selected.
+*   Transpose supeq forward (C-TAB): Swap positions of supeq SUP of current selection and the mate to the right of SUP, leaving original selection selected.
 Exception: If LDIR, swap position with the mate the left of SUP instead, leaving original selection selected and with LDIR.
-*   Transpose supeq backward (M-SHIFT-TAB): Swap positions of supeq SUP of current selection and the mate to the left of SUP, leaving original selection selected.
+*   Transpose supeq backward (C-SHIFT-TAB): Swap positions of supeq SUP of current selection and the mate to the left of SUP, leaving original selection selected.
 Exception: If LDIR, swap position with the mate the right of SUP instead, leaving original selection selected and with LDIR.

-*   M-DEL
+*   C-DEL
-*   M-BACKSPACE
+*   C-BACKSPACE

 Reserved by readline:
 C-@, C-], C-\_, C-?